rehoboth23/yalnix-implementation/Checkpoint 3 Writeup.md

-This is because the queue data structure is still acting abnormally.
+This is because we **still have bugs in our queue data struct** and its helper functions.
+So we couldn't implement things that other members already coded.